timbuchwaldt/exmqttc/README.md

 - `ssl`: List of ssl options
 - `auto_resub`: Automatically resubscribe to topics, boolean, default: `false`
 - `reconnect`: Automatically reconnect on lost connection, integer (),  default `false`

+Params are passed to the init function of your callback module.

 You can publish messages to the given PID: